 “But he didn’t know much about it, so he didn’t go,” Kramer says.
 “But I’m sure he wishes he’d have gone now.”

 How much has the game grown?

-“I remember there was a young singer who wanted to play for our players,” Berman says in recalling how, in the early years of the event, he landed a performer who would become one of the world’s biggest pop stars.
-“That was Taylor Swift, at 14 or 15.”
+“I remember there was a young singer who wanted to perform for our players,” Berman says in recalling how, in the early years of the event, he landed a performer who would become one of the world’s biggest pop stars.
+“That was Taylor Swift, at age 14 or 15.”